monash-emu/AuTuMN/README.md

 Each job is run on its own server, which is transient: it will be created for the job and will be destroyed at the end.

+The AWS tasks are run using [Luigi](https://luigi.readthedocs.io/en/stable/index.html), which is a tool for building data processing pipeline.
+The Luigi tasks can be found in the `tasks` folder.

 ## Buildkite job runner

 We have a self-serve job-runner website available [here](https://buildkite.com/autumn), build on the [Buildkite](https://buildkite.com/home) platform.
 This website can be used to run jobs in AWS.
 Buildkite runs on a small persistent server in AWS.
 Buildkite configuration is stored in `scripts/buildkite/`.